8th Jun 2020 | Charles Schwab Challenge

-The PGA Tour stays in Texas this week for the re-branded Fort Worth Invitational at Colonial, a par-70 course of middling difficulty.
+The PGA Tour returns to Texas for the re-branded Charles Schwab Challenge (formerly Fort Worth Invitational) at Colonial, a par-70 course of middling difficulty.

-The last sixteen champions had already won on tour before tasting success at Colonial.
+The last 18 champions had already won on tour before tasting success at Colonial.
 It is an event that favours experience.

-These are the trends needed to win at Colonial based on the last eleven champions:
+These are the trends needed to win at Colonial based on the last 12 champions:

 Top-60 on tour for strokes gained tee-to-green

 Colonial is a course you plot your way around.
-Ten of the last eleven winners all ranked inside the top-60 on tour for strokes gained tee-to-green.
+Ten of the last twelve winners all ranked inside the top-60 on tour for strokes gained tee-to-green.

 Top-60 on tour for all-around ranking

 Colonial is a good all round test, you need to hit the ball straight, find plenty of greens and putt well.
-All of the last eleven winners ranked inside the top-60 for the tour’s all-around ranking.
+Eleven of the last twelve winners ranked inside the top-60 for the tour’s all-around ranking.

 Top-60 on tour for scoring average